Exploring the nature of neutrinos in a dissipative environment

 \section{Conclusions}

-We analyse the two flavour neutrino oscillations in matter in a dissipative environment, by assuming two scenarios for the decoherence matrix.
-Firstly, for simplicity, we consider the case where we have non-zero diagonal elements and zero off-diagonal elements in the decoherent matrix.
+We analyse the two flavor neutrino oscillations in matter in a dissipative environment.
+Firstly, for simplicity, we consider the case where we have non-zero diagonal elements and zero off-diagonal elements in the decoherence matrix.
 Whereas in the second case, we assume non-zero diagonal and non-zero off-diagonal elements.
-In these two scenarios, we see that the transition probabilities depend explicitly on the Majorana phase $\phi$.
-We further study the oscillations of Dirac and Majorana neutrinos at L (baseline) and E (neutrino beam energy) values corresponding to five long-baseline neutrino oscillation experiments T2K, NOvA, ESS$\nu$SB, T2HKK and DUNE.
-We find that, in principle, one can probe the nature of neutrinos at these experiments under the assumption that neutrino subsystem interacts with the environment.
-Moreover, we extend our analysis to estimate the quantum correlations in the system using quantifiers - Bell-CHSH, steering and NAQC for these L, E values.
-We note that the neutrino flavour states achieving NAQC attain Bell-CHSH, steering inequalities for all E. Thus, we consider NAQC as a stronger quantifier for a quantum system and analyse its sensitivity to the nature of neutrinos.
-The NAQC quantifier carries different values for Majorana and Dirac neutrinos.
-Hence, the non-vanishing difference $\Delta NAQC$ can be used to discriminate between Dirac and Majorana neutrinos.
-In the presence of matter effect, a dissipative matrix presents non-vanishing $\Delta NAQC$, which in principle allows us to differentiate between the Dirac and Majorana neutrinos at neutrino oscillation experiments.
+We see that the transition probabilities in the former case do not depend on Majorana phase $\phi$, on the other hand in the later case the transition probabilities depend explicitly on the Majorana phase $\phi$.
+We further study the oscillations of Dirac and Majorana neutrinos at L (baseline) and E (neutrino beam energy) values corresponding to five long-baseline neutrino oscillation experiments T2K, NOvA, ESSnuSB, T2HKK and DUNE.